DeraJSP/build-szn-frontend-design-documentation/README.md

 ### Security

--Authentication will be done using a username and password -Authorization will be a Role-based access control, restricted access to certain features and data will be implemented.
+- Authentication will be done using a username and password
+- Authorization will be a Role-based access control, restricted access to certain features and data will be implemented.
--Data Encryption: All data transmitted between the frontend and backend will be encrypted using HTTPS.
+- Data Encryption: All data transmitted between the frontend and backend will be encrypted using HTTPS.
--Input Validation: The frontend will validate user input to prevent attacks.
+- Input Validation: The frontend will validate user input to prevent attacks.

 ### Risk Considerations